Download a copy of this Policy here (PDF format, 5 pages, 22 KB)(This link opens in a new window)

 6.2 The points based scheme will consider six attributes of a property.
 These attributes are based on the characteristics and amenities of a property.
 Each attribute will have a number of elements to reflect the varying characteristics of properties.

 6.3 Points will be awarded against each attribute and the total number of points for all 6 attributes will be used to calculate the weekly rent for a property by applying a multiplier.
 This multiplier will be common to all properties.

-6.4 The attributes to be used in calculating rent are:-
+6.4 The elements to be used in calculating rent are:-

 6.5 Property type and Bedrooms will be the main attributes used in calculating rents with the number of points allocated to these attributes receiving higher weighting.

 6.6 The definitions of the attributes and the number of elements in each are as follows:-

 Indicates the type of property. e.g. semi-detached, ground floor flat

 The number of bedrooms in a property.
 A bedsit is classed as 0 beds